nextstrain/nextclade/docs/user/algorithm/08-recombination-detection.md

 A two-state [hidden Markov model](https://en.wikipedia.org/wiki/Hidden_Markov_model) decoded with the [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm).
 The hidden states:

-- **wildtype** -- the sequence matches its parent (nearest node on the reference tree); mutations are sparse.
+- **wildtype**: the sequence matches its parent (nearest node on the reference tree); mutations are sparse.
-- **recombinant** -- the sequence diverges from its parent; mutations are dense.
+- **recombinant**: the sequence diverges from its parent; mutations are dense.

 Each reference position yields one observation relative to the parent:

-- **mutated** -- a private substitution (difference from parent, including reversions).
+- **mutated**: a private substitution (difference from parent, including reversions).
-- **not mutated** -- a covered position identical to the parent.
+- **not mutated**: a covered position identical to the parent.
-- **missing** -- no comparable information (deletion, `N`, ambiguous character, or position outside the aligned region).
+- **missing**: no comparable information (deletion, `N`, ambiguous character, or position outside the aligned region).
 The model carries the current state across these.

 Each maximal run of the recombinant state becomes one reported interval, trimmed to start and end on a covered position.